AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 The Encoding standard requires use of the UTF-8 character encoding and requires use of the "utf-8" encoding label to identify it.
 Those requirements necessitate that the document's character encoding declaration, if it exists, specifies an encoding label using an ASCII case-insensitive match for "utf-8"...
 The element containing the character encoding declaration must be serialized completely within the first 1024 bytes of the document.
 {% endquote %}

-## Case Study: String Length in JavaScript
+### String Length in JavaScript

-We've covered a lot of interesting topics so far, so here's a bit of a curveball.
 In the intro to this article, I mentioned that the following JavaScript code doesn't quite behave like you'd expect.
 Can you guess what value it logs and why?
 As a reminder, JavaScript uses UTF-16 encoding.
 Hint: The emoji is special!

 ```js
 console.log('Hi 👋'.length)